Let’s talk through the top 5 weight loss myths and shed light on facts vs. fiction.

 There’s been a lot of weight loss myths and questions floating around regarding what’s healthy and the best way to lose excess weight.
 In our online fitness accountability group we get questions all the time about ACV detox, body wraps, best time to workout and the list goes on and one.

-Myth #1 – Lifting heavy weights will bulk you up – WRONG
+Myth #1 – Lifting heavy weights will bulk women up – WRONG

 Actually lifting heavy weights will tone you up and help you burn more calories in a rested state because muscles burn more calories than fat period.